The estate may hold a claim against funds its payment provider never released.

 - 04

-The estate shares
+The estate realises

 For the mechanics behind these steps — the difference between assignment and mandate, and what decides which route applies — see how the assignment or mandate works.